tmerr/adele/README.md

 ##### Bitstring packing

 The resulting bitstring needs to be packed into a sequence of bytes.
-The rightmost element of the bitstring is put in the lowest addressed byte, as the lowest order bit.
-So packing the 12 element bit string `ABCDEFGHIJKL` (where each letter is variable representing a 1 or a 0) would look like:
+So we define a bitstring written left to right as placed into bytes from low address to high address, and within each byte, from low order bit to high order bit.
+For example consider a value of type `(integer 0 128) * (array bool 5)`.
+The integer would be 7 bits `IIIIIII` and the array would be 5 `AAAAA` and in memory it would look like

 byte offset| bits
 --- | ---
-0 |   EFGHIJKL
+0 |   `AIIIIIII`
-1 |   0000ABCD
+1 |   `0000AAAA`

 In the last byte, any unused bits are set to 0.